-- 6. Under this Protocol, audit firms will send CPAB's annual Public Report to audit committees.
+- 6. Under this Protocol, and per Section 11 (2.1)(a) of the Canadian Public Accountability Board Act (Ontario) (CPAB Act) audit firms will send CPAB's annual Public Report to audit committees.
 All RI audit committees will receive this information electronically on an annual basis. - 7.
 In the event that CPAB has inspected the audit file of a RI, the audit firm will provide the audit committee with the following information: - (i) A description of the focus areas selected for inspection by CPAB. - (ii) An indication of whether or not there are any significant inspection findings. - (iii) Any significant inspection findings as reported by CPAB per CPAB's Engagement Findings Report (EFR) including a description of actions taken by the firm in response to the findings and CPAB's disposition.